-Connect with other hosts and apprentices via Apprentice Enrichment!
+Connect with host farmers and apprentices via Apprentice Enrichment!

 What is an Apprentice Enrichment Program?